At what age can you begin cooking with kids? Does your little toddler want to help you in the kitchen?

 - Packaged with detailed, step-by-step assembly instructions

-Kids like to DO, and they tend to be more interested when they have their own tools.
+Kids like to DO and tend to be more interested when they have their own tools.
 Safety in the kitchen is a concern for sure!
 Depending on age and ability, there are many options.
 Here are some ideas.

 - Ergonomic and does not cut skin